WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 }
 ```

 Note that import assertion (the old name for import attributes) has been deprecated.
-The following will not work in :
+The following will not work:

 ```js
 import stylesheet from "./fancy-article-element.css" assert { type: "css" }